AmigaLabs/clib4/README.md

 ### Unix path support

 `libunix` doesn't exists anymore but you can enable/disable unix support at any time.
-By default unix support it is disabled.
+By default, unix support is disabled.
 If you want to enable it at runtime you can create a `.unix` file inside the exe directory or use **enableUnixPaths()** function in your software.
 You can also disable it at runtime using **disableUnixPaths()**.
-However is not reccomanded to enable and disable it at runtime because you could have problems with internal structures.
+However is not recommended to enable and disable it at runtime because you could have problems with internal structures.

 ### wchar / wctype